Nativity scene: Animals in nativity scenes

 A donkey (or ass) and an ox typically appear in nativity scenes.
 Besides the necessity of animals for an operating manger, this is an allusion to the Book of Isaiah: "the ox knoweth his owner, and the ass his master's crib; but Israel doth not know, my people doth not consider" (Isaiah 1:3).
 The Gospels mention neither an ox nor a donkey, however.
 The first Christian writer to mention the ox and the ass in the stable in Bethlehem is Origen of Alexandria.
 Another source for the tradition might be the extracanonical text, the Gospel of Pseudo-Matthew of the 7th century.

+Sheep are often present in Nativity scenes, and reference the shepherds who cared for the animals nearby.
+Other animals sometimes present are camels, birds, and cattle.

 Traditions

 Australia

 During Christmas time, locals and visitors visit places around their towns and suburbs to view the outdoor and indoor displays.
 These displays feature nativity scenes with animals native to Australia, like kangaroos and koalas.

 The Australian Nativity Scene at St. Elizabeth's, Dandenong North.
 Creator, artist Wilson Fernandez inset at top-right.

 An expansive miniature nativity scene is on display at St. Elizabeth's Parish, Dandenong North.
 Celebrated for its scope and detail, it draws a large audience and has been dubbed the "Australian Nativity Scene".
 Its creator, artist Wilson Fernandez, has been building the traditional nativity scene at St. Elizabeth's Parish since 2003.

-To mark its 10th anniversary, Most Reverend Denis Hart Archbishop of Melbourne celebrated the Vigil Mass and blessed the Australian Nativity Scene on Saturday, 14 December 2013.
+To mark its 10th anniversary, Denis Hart, Archbishop of Melbourne, celebrated the Vigil Mass and blessed the Australian Nativity Scene on Saturday, 14 December 2013.
 Shalom World, a 24/7, commercial-free Catholic television channel broadcast a live telecast of the Australian Nativity Scene on 24 December 2022.
 On 2 December 2023, the Australian Nativity Scene marked its 20 year anniversary.
 To mark this occasion, Archbishop Peter A Comensoli blessed the Australian Nativity Scene.